-When something is described as iconic, it usually means that the thing has transcended its medium, and now lives in “pop-culture land”.
-Think Superman, Kanye West, or… the yellow Angry Bird.
+When something is described as “iconic”, it usually means that the thing has transcended its medium, and now lives in “pop-culture land”.
+Think Superman, Kanye West, or… Angry Birds.
 Sure, the content they were created in, or created, possesses significance in its own right.
 You can’t deny the cultural significance of Kanye’s music, or the way in which the Angry Birds series changed the trajectory of mobile games.
 But it’s through the value they offer to a wider community, whether that be merchandise, events, or memes, that make them special.
-Simply put, they’re no longer a thing, they’re a symbol.
+Simply put, they’re no longer just a “thing”, They’re a symbol.

 Based on the way that content is now consumed, contemporary pop-culture is heavily linked with a rapid renewal in cultural significance.
 What we find funny, sad or infuriating one week may be completely forgotten by the next, as we attempt to stay on top of current events.
 It’s very rare to find pieces that remain relevant for long periods of time, and even rarer to find content that can be continually readapted to fit a modern audience.
 Enter Dragon Ball.

 To say that the Dragon Ball series is iconic is an understatement.
 It is pop-culture royalty.
 Beginning as a 15-volume manga series in the 1980s, its subsequent anime series, films and merchandise have allowed the series to remain a staple of popular culture.
 We aren’t just talking about a show created within a different era of content creation, one where it was easier for classics to be established.
 We’re talking about a series that is constantly transforming itself.
 When a new addition to the Dragon Ball series is announced, it’s considered an event of cultural significance.